 This type of velvety or powder like mold is not hard to find.
-In fact, they are quite common in the indoor and outdoor residential and commercial places, mostly those areas that are deprived from a regular sunlight and air ventilation.
+In fact, they are quite common in indoor and outdoor environments, in both residential and commercial settings.
+In most cases, they develop in areas that are deprived from regular sunlight and air ventilation.

-Places that are dark, damp and moistened are the best places for the growth of this mold species.
-They grow very slowly in areas with water leaks or damage, humid surfaces, heating or cooling devices and soil.
+Places that are dark, damp and moist are ideal places for the growth of these molds.
+They grow well in areas with water leaks or damage, humid surfaces, and in heating or cooling ducts.

 - Wooden surfaces

 - Window sills

 And the list is endless.

 Similar to many other species of mold, members of the Cladosporium genus can also cause harm to the human body, affecting people of all ages.
 The reactions and symptoms of exposure to this fungus might not be the same for everyone as it depends on their sensitivity.
 While some people may develop allergies or other serious reactions after encountering this mold, others may not.

 Infants are especially sensitive to Cladosporium allergens.
 A skin test study observed an allergic reaction of the skin in 42% of children under the age of 4 .

 Furthermore, Cladosporium sp. has been known to cause various types of phaeohyphomycosis, including subcutaneous infections, infections of fingernails and toenails (onychomycosis), and infections of the eye (keratomycosis).
 In serious cases, Cladosporium spores can germinate in the lungs and develop into fungal balls .